zachpino/3dDataForm/week2/svg.md

 ```

+Adobe Illustrator allows the export of SVG content, so making content there and evaluating its output is the best way to learn these elements.
 There are [many other svg elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element#Graphics_elements), though they are far more rarely encountered.

 Editing these lines of code will allow the composition of various objects within the svg canvas.
 In order to change the visual appearance of these objects, [other attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) can be used.
 The order of attributes does not usually matter.